AHelplessStudent/dat250exp1-Handin/dat250-expass4.md

 Link to the code : https://github.com/AHelplessStudent/dat250exp1-Handin/tree/main/Code/exp2Expass4

+(I decided to use the same repo as the reports, as I didn't want 7 new repos with just a tiny bit of code in them.)

 I took inspiration from the tweet example showed in the slides, for the structure of the data.
 The structure is as follows, a class Todos which acts a "wrapper" class with the methods to carry-out the requests, and an arraylist of Todo objects.
 A Todo class where the information about a single todo is stored.

-And the Json returned is structured the same with a list of todo objects.
+And the Json created is structured the same with a list of todo objects.
+Exactly the same as the tweets example in the slides.

+I initalize the todo-list with a todo, with id=1 for testing the GET requests.

 I implemented 4 different get methods, heavily inspired by the Counters example in experiment 1.